mihaigalos/miniboot/README.md

 We finally want to send it over UART to the microcontroller which will write it to the I2C memory.

-Br@y's Terminal is broken when using the send file feature.
-Use YAT Terminal to send the file via UART instead.
+You may choose to use YAT Terminal to fill in the application payload and metadata in the external EEPROM, or create a sketch with Arduino which writes the metadata and the payload there.

 ```
-In this step, the metadata *and* the payload will be send over to the MCU.
+In this step, the metadata *and* the payload will be sent over to the MCU.
 The metadata needs to be
-input by the user, when prompted.
+present alongside the payload.
 Without proper setup of the metadata (i.e. : timestamp and CRC),
 the payload will be ignored by miniboot and not be reflashed.
 ```

+### When not using YAT

+You can compose your metadata by hand and using my [eeprom](https://github.com/mihaigalos/Drivers/tree/master/Eeprom/src) driver, store both the metadata and the payload in the external I2C, for miniboot to use.
+You need to compile the example sketch and flash the MCU with it.
+Once it runs successfuly, you will have the code in the external I2C EEPROM.

+### When using YAT

+Br@y's Terminal is broken when using the send file feature.
+Use YAT Terminal to send the file via UART instead.

 In YAT, go to Terminal->Settings and select your baudrate: